facebookresearch/habitat-lab/README.md

        conda install habitat-sim withbullet headless -c conda-forge -c aihabitat
       ```

-      See habitat-sim's [installation instructions](https://github.com/facebookresearch/habitat-sim#installation) for more detials.
+      See habitat-sim's [installation instructions](https://github.com/facebookresearch/habitat-sim#installation) for more details.
+      MacOS does *not* work with `headless` so exclude that argument if on MacOS.

 3. Run the example script `python examples/example.py ` which in the end should print out number of steps agent took inside an environment (eg: `Episode finished after 18 steps.`).